-Much music has a hierarchical rhythmic structure, whereby there are not only regular beats, but also regular patterns of accentuation among beats which create a metrical hierarchy.
-For example, in a march every second beat is accented.
-Human movements associated with BPS show evidence of sensitivity to such structure.
-If an animal exhibits BPS, it is of interest to know whether the rhythmic movements mark only one level of the metrical hierarchy, or if there is evidence for sensitivity to multiple levels.
+Much music has a hierarchical rhythmic structure, whereby there are not only regular beats, but also regular patterns of accentuation among beats which create a metrical hierarchy.45 For example, in a march every second or fourth beat may be accented.
+Human movements associated with BPS shows evidence of sensitivity to such structure.29 If an animal exhibits BPS, it is of interest to know if the rhythmic movements mark only one level of the metrical hierarchy, or if there is evidence for sensitivity to multiple levels.

-Snowball's dancing is notable in this regard because he sometimes moves his head from side to side on every other beat, while simultaneously bobbing his head with each beat (note that these side-to-side movements are distinct from the figure-eight head movements, which are part of courtship displays).
-This suggests sensitivity to the hierarchical rhythmic structure of beats in music, although further work is needed to determine whether the side-to-side movements have any systematic relationship to the metrical structure (e.g., if they tend to mark out beats 1 and 3 in each measure of a song in 4/4 meter, as these are the stronger beats in the measure).
+Snowball's dancing is notable in this regard because he sometimes moves his head from side to side on every other beat, while simultaneously bobbing his head with each beat.
+This suggests sensitivity to the hierarchical rhythmic structure of beats in music, though further work is needed to determine whether the side-to-side movements have any systematic relationship to the metrical structure (e.g., if they tend to mark out beats 1 and 3 in each measure of a 4/4 time song, as these are the stronger beats in the measure).